-7.E1U2.6 Analyze and interpret data-Construct a model to explain on the distribution of fossils and rocks, continental shapes, and seafloor structures to-provides evidence of the past plate motions.
-Concepts taught in 4.E1U2.6, 4.E1U2.7, 4.L4U2.11 Plate tectonics is the unifying theory that explains the past and current movements of the rocks at Earth's surface and provides a framework for understanding its geological history.
+Radioactive decay of material inside the Earth since it was formed is its internal source of energy.
+Radiation from the Sun provides the energy that enables plants containing chlorophyll to make glucose through the process of photosynthesis [Boundary: Not expected to teach photosynthesis in Earth, left in to show big picture]. ^{2(p.
+24)} Crosscutting Concepts: Patterns; Cause and effect; Systems and System Models; Energy and Matter; Structure and function 4 7.E1U1.6 Analyze and interpret data-Construct a model to explain how-on-the distribution of fossils and rocks, continental shapes, and seafloor structures to-provides evidence of the past plate motions.
+Vertical Alignment: 4.E1U1.7 Plate tectonics is the unifying theory that explains the past and current movements of the rocks at Earth's surface and provides a framework for understanding its geological history.
 Plate movements are responsible for most continental and ocean floor features and for the distribution of most rocks and minerals within Earth's crust.
 Maps of ancient land and water patterns, based on investigations of rocks and fossils, make clear how Earth's plates have moved great distances, collided, and spread apart.
 4 (p.
-183) Crosscutting Concepts: Patterns; Cause and effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Stability and change; Structure and function 4 7.E1U3.7 Analyze and interpret data to construct an explanation for how the technology scientists use to predict weather and to explore Earth has evolved over time. has improved weather prediction.
-Weather and climate are influenced by interactions involving sunlight, the ocean, the atmosphere, ice, landforms, and living things.
+183) Crosscutting Concepts: Patterns; Cause and effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Stability and change; Structure and function 4 7.E1U2.7 Analyze and interpret data to construct an explanation for how advances in the technology scientists use to predict weather and to explore Earth has evolved over time. has improved weather prediction.
+Complimentary Alignment: 7.E1U1.5 Vertical Alignment: 4.E1U1.8 Weather and climate are influenced by interactions involving sunlight, the ocean, the atmosphere, ice, landforms, and living things.
 These interactions vary with latitude, altitude, and local and regional geography, all of which can affect oceanic and atmospheric flow patterns.
 Because these patterns are so complex, weather can be predicted only probabilistically.
 The ocean exerts a major influence on weather and climate by absorbing energy from the sun, releasing it over time, and globally redistributing it through ocean currents.
-Greenhouse gases in the atmosphere absorb and retain the energy radiated from land and ocean surfaces, thereby regulating Earth's average surface temperature and keeping it habitable.
-4(p.
-188) Crosscutting Concepts: Patterns; Cause and effect, Scale, Proportion and Quantity; Systems and System Models; Energy
+Greenhouse gases in the atmosphere absorb and retain the energy radiated from land and ocean surfaces, thereby regulating Earth's average